thirdweb-example/marketplace/README.md

 1. Auction Listings
 2. Direct Listings

-**Auction Listings** are listings that have a set time period that users can bid.
+**Auction Listings**: listings that have a set time period that users can bid.
 At the end of the time period, the auction will end, and the winning bid will win the auction.

-**Direct Listings** are listings that only finish if the seller decides to accept an offer, or if somebody pays the full price of the listing.
+**Direct Listings**: listings that only finish if the seller decides to accept an offer, or if somebody pays the full price of the listing.

 Both listing types allow potential buyers to place bids or buyout the listing by paying the full asking price (AKA Buyout Price).